 Other Web Hosting Packages from Bluehost

-How much is the Basic from Bluehost?
+How much does the Basic cost?

 Is the Basic account a managed or shared account?